Facebook iconTracking ROI After a Website Redesign: What Metrics Matter Most

 Gather your “before” data from Google Analytics over at least 30 days: total sessions and unique users reveal overall traffic volume; bounce rate shows initial engagement; average session duration and pageviews per session indicate depth of interaction; goal completions (form fills, sign-ups) measure initial conversion activity.

 Capturing these numbers before launch prevents false conclusions and highlights true uplifts.
+In the same way that decisions around house marketing vs agency affect long-term strategy, a solid baseline guides A/B tests and priorities.
 Use precise dates and timeframes to avoid confusion, e.g., April 1–30, 2025.
 A solid baseline guides A/B tests and priorities.

 2. Analyze Traffic Volume and Source Quality with Precision